The Worldwide Leader in Lightning Testing & Simulation

 - Electrostatic Discharge (DO-160, Section 25)

 Lightning can affect avionics systems in two ways: directly, causing physical damage due to heat or shock, and indirectly, as a result of earth voltage rises occurring in the aftermath of a strike.
 Proper testing to ensure lightning strike protection must take into account both factors.
-At NTS, we are fully equipped to provide comprehensive testing of both factors, ensuring you are compliant with DO-160 Section 22, MIL-STD 461/464 and other relevant standards.
+NTS is uniquely prepared to ensure you are compliant with DO-160 Section 22, MIL-STD 461/464 and other relevant standards.

-- Direct effects — Our direct testing equipment consists of high voltage Marx-type impulse generators that are capable of producing up to 2.4 million volts, and high-current generators specially outfitted to produce over 200,000 amperes of current.
-Our Pittsfield, MA testing facility includes a high-bay laboratory measuring 40 by 120 feet, suitable for testing smaller aircraft and larger individual components.
+- Direct Effects: NTS uses direct testing equipment, which consists of high voltage Marx-type impulse generators that are capable of producing up to 2.4 million volts, and high-current generators specially outfitted to produce over 200,000 amperes of current.
+Our Lightning Center of Excellence in Pittsfield, MA includes a high-bay laboratory measuring 40 by 120 feet, suitable for testing smaller aircraft and larger individual components.

 Cloud-to-ground lightning strikes can impact equipment as a result of the rapidly changing magnetic and electric fields present in the equipment’s vicinity.
 In order to determine the effects of this electrical charge, NTS has the capability to apply simulated electric and magnetic fields at the maximum field rates of change at 10 meters, in accordance with MIL-STD-464.